-- The student must also submit an electronic copy of her/his final thesis through the "Electronic Thesis/Dissertation (ETD) Administrator Site" by 11:59pm on the last day of the quarter.
+- The student must also submit an electronic copy of their final thesis through the "Electronic Thesis/Dissertation (ETD) Administrator Site" by 11:59 p.m. on the last day of the quarter.

 Refer to the UW Graduate School website for additional details regarding Master's Thesis policies and requirements.

 - At the beginning of the quarter in which they expect to graduate, students must submit an online degree request via the MyGrad website.
 Degree requests are reviewed by the department and the UW Graduate School to ensure all degree requirements have been satisfied.
 Students will be notified of any concerns or contingencies related to their requests.

 - All library books must be returned and all outstanding fines/fees paid before students will be allowed to graduate.

 - Graduating students must provide a reliable mailing address before graduating.
 This is the address where you will receive important materials such as your diploma.
 Addresses and contact information should be updated via MyUW.
 Diplomas and final transcripts are typically available 10-12 weeks after the end of the quarter in which the PhD is awarded.

 MS students who wish to continue to the PhD program after completing the MS degree should submit an electronic application to the PhD in the Autumn of their second year (by the December deadline).
 This will ensure the student is duly considered for PhD admission/continuation immediately following completion of the MS at the end of their second year.
 If a student is finishing an MS but missed the December application deadline for continuing admission or wishes to transfer to the PhD program without completing the MS degree, they may submit a petition.
 Please contact the staff Graduate Adviser for more details.